Dangerous Driving Solicitors

 Negotiating a reduced plea - Case Study

 Just because the police have accused you of driving dangerously does not mean the CPS wouldn't consider an alternative plea.
-The reality is, it's expensive and time consuming for the CPS to prepare a case for trial.
-Even if the CPS have the required evidence, you would still escape a conviction is a witness fails to attend court - and the CPS know this.
+The reality is, it's expensive and time-consuming for the CPS to prepare a case for trial.
+Even if the CPS have the required evidence, you would still escape a conviction if a witness fails to attend court, and the CPS know this.
 Nothing is guaranteed in a criminal case!
 It's for this reason that you shouldn't just roll over and plead guilty.

 M.A.J Law regularly negotiate 'plea deals' with the CPS to reduce criminal charges.
-In a dangerous driving case, this would usually mean negotiating a plea to careless driving.
+In this case, it would usually mean negotiating a plea to careless driving.
 Careless driving is much less serious and carries penalty points.
-If the CPS accept a plea to careless driving you would not go to prison.
+If the CPS accept a plea to careless driving, you would not go to prison.

 To learn more about how we negotiate a 'plea bargain', get in touch using the contact form below.

-I recently represented three motorcyclists who were charged with dangerous driving.
-The police alleged that each motorcyclist was travelling at 135mph, weaving in between cars, undertaking, etc. I persuaded the CPS to drop the dangerous driving charge and reduce the speed to 100mph in return for a guilty plea to speeding only.
+M.A.J.
+Law recently represented three motorcyclists who were charged with dangerous driving.
+The police alleged that each motorcyclist was travelling at 135mph, weaving in between cars, undertaking, etc. We persuaded the CPS to drop the dangerous driving charge and reduce the speed to 100mph in return for a guilty plea to speeding only.
 All clients avoided a ban, receiving only points and a small fine.

 Negotiating a deal with the CPS is only advisable if you agree that you have committed the reduced offence.
 In the above case involving the motorcyclists, each client agreed that they had been speeding.
-Our clients were therefore extremely happy to walk away with only a speeding conviction whilst avoiding a dangerous driving conviction.
+Our clients were therefore extremely happy to walk away with only a speeding conviction whilst avoiding one of the most serious offences.
 It was an added bonus to negotiate a lower speed with the CPS, thus resulting in a lower penalty.

 There is no need to negotiate a ‘deal’ with the CPS if the evidence is simply not there to justify a conviction for dangerous driving.
 This is why it is so important to obtain disclosure of all the evidence against you.
 Only when you have seen the evidence are you in a position to decide on the best way forward.
 Please take advice from a solicitor before obtaining and checking the evidence disclosed by the CPS.
 It is vital that you know what to expect, what to look for, what to ask for and what to do if the evidence is poor.